ruby-openid/masq/README.md

     * `bundle exec rake masq:install:config`
     * `$EDITOR config/masq.yml`

+Any persona attributes removed from the masq.yml config will be hidden when editing a persona.

 3. Copy the migrations and migrate:
     * `bundle exec rake masq:install:migrations`
     * `bundle exec rake db:migrate`